 ApsaraDB for RDS offers four editions: Basic Edition, High-availability Edition, Cluster Edition, and Enterprise Edition.
 This topic describes the Enterprise Edition.

-The Enterprise Edition supports the following DB engine versions, regions, and instance type families:
+The Enterprise Edition supports the following database versions and instance families:

-- The Enterprise Edition provides enterprise-level reliability to help users achieve zero Recovery Point Object (RPO).
+- The Enterprise Edition offers enterprise-level reliability with a Recovery Point Object (RPO) of 0.

-- The master instance and two slave instances are deployed in three different equipment rooms in the same city to provide cross-zone disaster tolerance.
+- Your primary and secondary instances can be deployed in three different data centers in the same city to support cross-zone disaster recovery.

-- The distributed consistency protocol (Raft) is used to guarantee the reliability and atomicity of multi-node state switching.
+- A distributed consensus algorithm, Raft, is used to ensure the reliability and atomicity of switchovers between your primary and secondary instances.